Nyakul Dawson: Early life

-In the 1950s, government patrols removed Dawson and his family from their homeland in order to escape the fallout from the nuclear tests at Maralinga.
+In the 1950s, government patrols removed Dawson and his family from their homeland to escape the fallout from the British nuclear tests at Maralinga.
 They were settled at Warburton, to the north-west, with many other Ngaanyatjarra families.
 It was at Warburton that he was given the surname "Dawson".
 His nomadic childhood in the desert made him an expert on how to survive in the wilderness.
 He was often used as a guide in prospecting expeditions.

 While living at Warburton, Dawson married a woman named Alkawari.
 They moved to Irrunytju, closer to Dawson's home country, and had three children during the 1970s.
 Dawson married again much later, to Anmanari Brown.
 Anmanari had also been married before, and her several children became part of his family.
 Dawson remained highly respected as a community elder and traditional healer until his death.

 As an artist

 Dawson began painting in 2002, aged in his 60s.
 The year before, the women of Irrunytju had opened an art centre in the community, called Irrunytju Arts.
 His wife, Anmanari, had already been painting at the centre for several months, and Dawson joined her along with several of the community's other senior men.
 Dawson's first wife, Alkawari, also became a successful artist at Irrunytju.

 Dawson's paintings depict creation stories from the Dreamtime and concepts from his spirituality.
 They illustrate his family's Dreaming and how their ancestors created the land.
 His birthplace is on the Dreaming track (or "songline") of the Wati Ngiṉṯaka (Goanna Man), the path travelled by one of his ancestors from the Dreamtime whose totem is the perentie lizard.
 The scenes in his paintings are from the places he travelled as a boy with his family in the central Australian desert.

-Dawson was a member of the Executive Committee of Desart for several years until November 2006.
+Dawson was a member of the executive committee of Desart for several years until November 2006.
 In June 2006, he travelled to Paris for the opening of the Musée du quai Branly.
 He was there with the Australia Council for the Arts as a representative for Aboriginal Australian art.